|Nutrition Facts (per serving)|

 Gather the ingredients.

-Remove the pan from heat and add currants, candied peel, and nutmeg to the melted sugar and butter.
+Remove the pan from the heat and add the currants, candied peel, and nutmeg to the saucepan.

-Lightly grease a baking sheet with the leftover butter.
-Place each cut round onto the sheet and add a small spoonful of filling to the center of each one.
+Lightly grease a baking sheet with the remaining butter.
+Place each cut round onto the sheet and add a small spoonful of filling to the center of each disk.

 Dampen the edges of the pastry with cold water and draw the edges together over the fruit.
 Pinch to seal.

-With a pair of cooking scissors, snip a V shape in the top of each cake to help steam escape during the baking process.
+With a pair of cooking scissors, snip a V shape on top of each cake to help the steam escape during the baking process.
 For a more classic look, cut three slits on top of the Eccles cakes instead of the v shape.

-Brush the cakes all over with cold water and sprinkle each cake with leftover sugar.
+Brush the cakes all over with cold water and sprinkle the cakes with the leftover sugar.

 Remove from the oven and place the Eccles cakes on a wire cooling rack to cool off.